 Why NodeJs is Required

 You must install NodeJs and the NPM package manager to develop an Angular application.
-Note that both of them are not required on the production server.
+Note that neither of them is required on the production server.

 Angular uses Node.js for its build and development tools.
-For example, the angular compiler needs to transpile the TypeScript code into JavaScript.
+For example, the angular compiler must transpile the TypeScript code into JavaScript.
 It also needs to perform steps like minification, bundling, and build optimization of the final code.
 To run all these tools, it needs Node.js.

 NodeJs also spins up a lightweight web server.
 Angular uses it to host the application during development.